spyysalo/finnish-registers/README.md

 ### Filtering

-To filter out documents with more than one register, run
+To filter out documents with more than one register and ones with rare registers, run

     python3 scripts/filterannotations.py data/annotations-superset.json \
         > data/annotations-superset.filtered.json